CRS Creator Internals#

 ReferenceCreatorDialog owns the UI and the build logic.
 A family of _init_* methods wire each field group with validators (e.g. latitude clamped to ±90, longitude to ±180, the CRS name restricted to alphanumeric + underscore).

 CrsCreatorState is an immutable snapshot of every field.
 After a successful build it is stored alongside the resulting osr.SpatialReference, which is what lets a saved custom CRS be re-selected and have its parameters reloaded into the dialog for editing.
+Its source_wkt field (and the is_string_origin convenience property) marks a CRS that was built from a pasted string on the From CRS String tab rather than from the parameter fields — see Validating a pasted CRS string.

 The dialog’s behavior is driven by several enums: